The license plate number is probably one of the most important parts of your car, that isn’t actually part of your car.

 >>> You might like to read:

 As proof of registration, license plates in the Philippines help authorities monitor every vehicle on the road, especially in terms of their compliance with, or violation of, existing regulations governing traffic.
 They’re also a primary identifier in cases of theft or loss, especially since more than one car comes in a particular body type, body color, or accessory.

 Prior to being issued a proper registration plate, a brand-new car rolling off the showroom floor is typically assigned a conduction sticker, which contains an initial alphanumeric code.

-The license plate in the Philippines is technically a legal document that helps authorities monitor every vehicle on the road
+The Philippines plate number is technically a legal document that helps authorities monitor every vehicle on the road

 Issued to accredited vehicle assemblers and importers, the conduction sticker is proof that a vehicle has undergone the legal procurement process as allowed by the country’s laws, whether it is imported or locally assembled.
 This sticker is intended to be a temporary permit of sorts before a proper registration plate can be issued.
 With more and more vehicles, the LTO is having a hard time issuing driver's licenses.
 That is why an MV File Number is created to serve as a temporary license plate.